-The increase in the risk-based required asset amount between the periods presented was primarily due to the growth of our gross RIF, increase in our default inventory related to the onset of the COVID-19 pandemic, partially offset by the increased cession of risk under our third-party reinsurance agreements.
+The increase in the risk-based required asset amount between the periods presented was primarily due to the growth of our gross RIF, increase in our default inventory related to the onset of the COVID-19 pandemic, partially offset by the increased cession of risk under our third-party reinsurance agreements including the inception of the 2020-1 ILN Transaction.
 See "- COVID-19 Developments," above.